 The game has the player solve obstacles and problems in the game using math.
 The game is also a tool for teachers to monitor their students effectively and challenge them appropriately.

 The game is analyzed using multiple game theory frameworks to ensure an engaging and immersive experience.

 I learned from this project to be independent.
 It was my first large project without a group to rely on and motivate me.
 I had to draw my own plan, come up with my own ideas, and most importantly, find my own help.
 I quickly found out that you cannot do everything yourself and you need to reach out to people to review your work and steer you in the right direction.
-Nevertheless, the freedom to follow my own pursuits and make my own planning was almost eye-opening.
+Nevertheless, the freedom to follow my own pursuits and make my own planning has strongly boosted my confidence as a designer.
 I am to use this experience to work better independently within a group.